Last Updated on April 6, 2021 by tripcentral

-What is Holy Week in the Dominican Republic and Cuba?
+What is Holy Week in the Dominican Republic?

-Holy Week is largely celebrated in Roman Catholic countries, like the Dominican Republic, and Cuba, and at its most basic level is the week leading up to Easter.
-Holy Week begins on Palm Sunday, when Jesus is said to enter Jerusalem, and ends on Easter Monday, when Jesus’ resurrection is celebrated.
+Holy Week is largely celebrated in Roman Catholic countries, like the Dominican Republic, and at its most basic level is the week leading up to Easter.
+Holy Week begins on Palm Sunday when Jesus is said to enter Jerusalem and ends on Easter Monday when Jesus’ resurrection is celebrated.

-In the Dominican Republic and Cuba respectively, 85.4% and 82.8% of believing people are Roman Catholic, meaning Holy Week and Easter is an important and valued time of year.
-This year, Holy Week falls on March 24 through March 31, 2018.
+In the Dominican Republic respectively, 85.4% of believing people are Roman Catholic, meaning Holy Week and Easter is an important and valued time of year.
+In 2022, Holy Week is from April 10 through April 16.

 So, what does that mean for your vacation?